kyle-paul/kyle-paul.github.io/_talks/hackathon.md

 location: "Hanoi, Vietnam"
 ---

-This post serves as a record of my activities, experiences, and achievements, including prize and honor certificates. [*view details*](/posts/hackathon)
+This hackathon consisted of three rounds.
+In the first round, contestants were... [*view details*](/posts/hackathon)

 This hackathon consisted of three rounds.
 In the first round, contestants were tasked with independently building an AI-integrated application (using computer vision or NLP) to address a societal problem.
 My project, [Skin Disease Detector](https://github.com/kyle-paul/Skin-Disease-Detector), was recognized as one of the top 5 projects in this round.